 - Costs of Summer/Spring School in Berlin

-- Nationality: Scholarships are open to South African citizens and citizens from other countries in sub-Saharan Africa.
+- Nationality: The studentships are open to South African citizens and citizens from other countries in sub-Saharan Africa.

-- Number of Scholarships: 5 Master scholarships are available.
+- Number of Scholarships: 5 Master opportunities are available.

 - Scholarship can be taken in South Africa